CloudLabsAI-Azure/Data-postgres-openai/Instructions/Labs/Lab-Intro.md

 ## Utilizing the Split Window Feature

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.
+For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the bottom right corner.

 ![Use the Split Window Feature](media/split.png)